-Peter Whyte and Catharine Robb Whyte, the founders of the Whyte Museum, shared a unique friendship with several Stoney Nakoda families.
-We honour this relationship and are deeply appreciative of the fact that we too are guests here in this very special place.
+Many newcomers, such as Peter and Catharine Robb Whyte, the founders of the Whyte Museum of the Canadian Rockies, shared a unique friendship with the Stoney Nakoda people, who have called the Bow Valley home for centuries.
+We honour this relationship and are deeply committed to maintaining it, as we too are newcomers in this very special place.

 The Whyte Museum’s Strategic Plan commits the Museum to the following goals:

-• To be financially responsible and encourage greater financial self-sufficiency and sustainability.
+To be financially responsible and encourage greater financial self-sufficiency and sustainability.

-• To establish the Whyte Museum as an engaged, relevant and valued community resource and source of pride in Banff and the Bow Corridor.
+To establish the Whyte Museum as an engaged, relevant and valued community resource and source of pride in Banff and the Bow Corridor.

 Board of Directors